Pathopoeia

 Pathopoeia ( path-o-poy’-a): A general term for speech that moves hearers emotionally, especially as the speaker attempts to elicit an emotional response by way of demonstrating his/her own feelings (exuscitatio).
 Melanchthon explains that this effect is achieved by making reference to any of a variety of pathetic circumstances: the time, one’s gender, age, location, etc.

-I was all right for a week, I could still take a leak, then it hit me, hit me, hit me.
+I was all right for a week, I could still take a leak, then it hit me.
 I’d caught the clap from Naomi.
-I felt like my weiner was a flame thrower, spewing fire, wreaking havoc on the toilet bowel.
-So, I started crying, crying, crying. .
+I felt like my weiner was a flame thrower, streaming fire.
+I started crying!
+I felt like I was channeling Roy Orbison.
+But his woe was about love lost, mine was about my penile inferno.

-I was all right for awhile, but it was morning and I had to pee.
+I was all right for awhile, but it was morning and I had to pee again.
 I whipped it out and let it flow.
 My hooter had turned into an erupting volcano.
-Again, I was writhing in pain, and I was crying again, crying, crying, crying.
-I held the volcano in my hand, I could hardly stand, and I was crying.
+Again, I was writhing in pain, and I was crying again.
+I held Vesuvius in the palm of my hand, I could hardly stand, and I was crying.

-I went to the pet store and bought some “Icht Aaway,” bright blue tablets that are supposed to be dropped in fish tanks to kill pet fish skin disease.
-They can do this because they are composed of tetracycline—the same compound that kills clap, for a lot less money than what CVS sells.
+I went to the pet store and bought some “Icht Away,” bright blue tablets that are supposed to be dropped in fish tanks to kill pet fish skin disease.
+The pills can do this because they are composed of tetracycline—the same compound that kills clap, for a lot less money than what CVS sells.
 Using them, you also evade the expense of visiting a doctor!
 I bought two bottles.

-I was sitting there thing lewd thoughts about Naomi.
-I had my head between her legs and she was going wild.
-I was getting ready to yank my crank when there was a tearing sound.
-My giant hard Johnson had torn out of my pants and was standing there three feet tall, ready for action.
+I was sitting there thinking lewd thoughts about Naomi.
+We were twirling tongues, making a slurping sound together.
+Suddenly, there was a tearing sound.
+My giant Johnson had torn out of my pants and was standing there 20” tall, ready for action.
+My usual stiffy was only 5”.

 I was horrified.
-Peeing was bad enough but having an orgasm with a giant dick will kill me.
+Peeing napalm was bad enough, but having an orgasm with a giant dick will kill me.
 Oh my God!
 The PAIN—just thinking about it started me crying!
-I called Naomi and told her I had the clap and a three-foot hard-on.
+I called Naomi and told her I had the clap and a 20” hard-on.
 She laughed: “Nicky, you’re having another one of your fu*king three-day mescalito adventures.
 Take a walk and get the shit out of your head.”
-I protested, “But, the pain is real!”
-She hung up.
+I protested, “But, the pain is real!
+I can’t walk with my womper the size of a baseball bat!”

 I was crying.